As the name says on the box, ProWritingAid really is a pro writing aid.

 There is a Chrome extension, MS Word plugin and a Google Docs extension.

-But more importantly, for a lot of writers, Prowritingaid integrates with Scrivener.
+But more importantly, for a lot of authors, Prowritingaid integrates with Scrivener.

-However, the web editor works extremely well.
+However, the web editor works extremely well on a Mac.
 You can quickly upload a Word file or work with documents using the familiar File, Save and Open menu commands.

 However, on all other fronts, the news is very good, even for Mac users.